Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The \(\CSE\) was too rigid to serve as a model for the \(\zeta\)-function, and the \(\COE\) was too flexible.
-The Goldilocks zone is occupied by the \(\CUE\) which is conjectured to provide, with appropriate adjustments and caveats, a model for the \(\zeta\) function.
-We clarify the connection, and provide more terminology and historical details, in \hyperref[x:section:RMThistory]{Section~{\xreffont\ref{x:section:RMThistory}}}. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 5.4 Where does the \(\CUE\) come from?} \typeout{************************************************} \begin{subsectionptx}{Where does the \(\CUE\) come from?}{}{Where does the \(\CUE\) come from?}{}{}{g:subsection:idp95610656} To do calculations involving the \(\CUE\), such as computing an expectation \(\langle f \rangle\), all one needs is the joint law of the zeros: \hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})} with \(\beta=2\).
+The \(\CSE\) is too rigid to serve as a model for the \(\zeta\)-function, and the \(\COE\) is too flexible.
+The Goldilocks zone is occupied by the \(\CUE\) which is conjectured to provide, with appropriate adjustments and caveats, a model for the zeros of the \(\zeta\)-function.
+We clarify the connection, and provide more terminology and historical details, in \hyperref[RMThistory]{Section~{\xreffont\ref{RMThistory}}}. \begin{warning}{Warning}{}{CbetaE-11} The \(\CUE\) has the same distribution as the eigenvalues of Haar-random matrices from the compact unitary group~\(U(N)\).
+But the \(\COE\) and \(\CSE\), and the \(\GOE\), \(\GUE\), and \(\GSE\) described in \hyperref[GUEera]{Subsection~{\xreffont\ref{GUEera}}}, do not correspond to Haar measure on classical matrix groups with similar names.
+The eigenvalues of Haar-random matrices from the unitary symplectic and unitary orthogonal groups all have quadratic repulsion for the bulk of their eigenvalues, with different behavior for the eigenvalues close to~\(1\).
+These play a role in modeling the low-lying zeros of certain families of \(L\)-functions, see~[\hyperlink{KS2}{{\xreffont 77}}, \hyperlink{Rub1}{{\xreffont 96}}]. \end{warning} \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.4 Where does the \(\CUE\) come from?} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Where does the \(\CUE\) come from?}{}{Where does the \(\CUE\) come from?}{}{}{rmt_connections-6} To do calculations involving the \(\CUE\), such as computing an expectation \(\langle f \rangle\), all one needs is the joint law of the zeros: \hyperref[betameasure]{({\xreffont\ref{betameasure}})} with \(\beta=2\).
 That is, it does not matter how the points are generated.
-But to construct an example, such as the plots in \hyperref[x:figure:fig_beta124]{Figure~{\xreffont\ref{x:figure:fig_beta124}}}, one needs a way to produce actual sets of points with the appropriate distribution.
+But to construct an example, such as the plots in \hyperref[fig_beta124]{Figure~{\xreffont\ref{fig_beta124}}}, one needs a way to produce actual sets of points with the appropriate distribution.
 Here are some ways: \begin{enumerate} \item{}\lititle{Brownian motion.} Have \(N\) points start at the origin and undergo non-intersecting Brownian motion until they hit the unit circle.
-Those points will be distributed according to~\hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})}.
-(There are Brownian motion models for the \(\CUE\) and other \(\beta\)-ensembles.
-See \hyperlink{x:biblio:Dy}{[{\xreffont 30}]}.) \item{}\lititle{A product of tridiagonal matrices.} Let \(\Xi_k\) be certain independent random \(2\times 2\) matrices, depending on a parameter \(\beta\), defined in~\hyperlink{x:biblio:KN}{[{\xreffont 60}]}.
+Those points will be distributed according to~\hyperref[betameasure]{({\xreffont\ref{betameasure}})} with \(\beta=2\).
+(There are Brownian motion models for the \(\CbetaE\) for any \(\beta\).
+See \hyperlink{Dy}{[{\xreffont 44}]}.) \item{}\lititle{A product of tridiagonal matrices.} Let \(\Xi_k\) be certain independent random \(2\times 2\) matrices, depending on a parameter \(\beta\), defined in~\hyperlink{KN}{[{\xreffont 79}]}.
 Let